Our Communities

 Several hotels were built in the mid-1800s, and some are now being restored.

-The success of the American Hotel and Beekman 1802 have brought this sleepy village international attention.
+The success of Beekman 1802 has brought this sleepy village international attention and drawn lovers of historical architecture and country life.

 Sharon Springs